 Figure 2.
 A cloud-free composite image of the Earth at night made using Earth-orbiting satellite data for the year 2016.
-Credit: NASA Earth Observatory/Goddard Space Flight Center/J. Stevens/M. Román
+Credit: NASA Earth Observatory/Goddard Space Flight Center/J. Stevens/M. Román (public domain)

 Figure 3.
-This figure from reference (1) shows how nighttime lights on Earth changed during 2012-2016.
+This figure from reference (2) shows how nighttime lights on Earth changed during 2012-2016.
 The map on the left shows the change in the land area showing indications of artificial light as seen from space, and the map on the right shows how much the brightness of the light changed.
 Red colors mean increases in lit area and/or brightness during the study period and blue colors mean decreases.
 Yellow areas were unchanged.
+This image is reproduced under a Creative Commons Attribution-NonCommercial 2.0 Generic license.